zextras/tech-doc/source/carbonio/adminpanel/domains/manage.rst

       including:

       * Whether this account is included in the Backup

+      * The quota used and available for the e-mails and the |file| module

       * The ability to prevent the user from changing the password